Related Pages.

 The Passion-flower Spiral galaxy M74 Giant's causeway, Ireland.
 Spiral snail shells.

-The word 'Geo-metry' comes from the Greek words Geos meaning 'Earth' and Metron meaning 'To measure', which together literally translate as the 'measuring of the earth' or 'earthly measurements', an art which was traditionally restricted to the priest-hood.
+The word 'Geo-metry' comes from the Greek words Geos meaning 'Earth' and Metron meaning 'To measure', which together literally translate as the 'Measuring of the earth' or 'Earthly measurements', an art which was traditionally restricted to the priest-hood.

 Starting with the Vesica-pisces...from which one is able to produce...